IELTS Listening Module

 Precautions to be Taken for IELTS Listening Module

-- The questions in all the sections of the IELTS Listening module follow the order in which the information occurs in the recording, so jot down the answers quickly.
+- The questions in all the sections of the Listening test follow the order in which the information occurs in the recording, so jot down the answers quickly.

 - Each answer carries one mark so when you are given a break after each section, go through your answers to check on your spellings, grammar, word limit etc. all of which could make you lose your marks.

-On a passing note, don't get yourself uptight with the thought of taking the IELTS Listening module of the test.
+On a passing note, don't get yourself uptight with the thought of taking the Listening section of the test.
 It is a simple test of your English language competency.

 Terms and Conditions